Will Byers: Season 3

 Will discovers he still has a link to the Upside Down and privately senses the Mind Flayer's presence.
 He grows upset with his friends for being in relationships and abandoning their childhood hobbies, such as D&D. He has a fight with Lucas and Mike when they make fun of him trying to play D&D. He and Mike argue, with Mike exclaiming, "It's not my fault you don't like girls!"
 Will is visibly hurt.
 Will looks at pictures of his friends dressed as Ghostbusters before destroying "Castle Byers".
 Will senses a possessed Billy and Heather attack the latter's parents and he realizes that the Mind Flayer is still alive.
 Will reveals his connection, and the group theorize that Billy is possessed and trap him in a sauna to discover the truth.
 Billy escapes and attacks them before fleeing when Eleven nearly subdues him.
 They later save Steve, Robin, and Dustin at Starcourt Mall.
 The Mind Flayer attacks and is later defeated by the group.
-At the end of the season, Will moves out of Hawkins with his mother, brother and Eleven after giving away his Dungeons and Dragons set to Erica Sinclair.
+At the end of the season, Will moves out of Hawkins with his mother, brother and Eleven after giving away his Dungeons & Dragons set to Erica Sinclair.

 Season 4

 Will now lives in Lenora, California with Joyce, Jonathan, and Eleven, who is bullied by other students at their school.
 Mike comes to visit Eleven for spring break; Eleven claims she is living happily, but Will confronts her over her dishonesty.
 Will and Mike witness Eleven assaulting Angela–her primary bully–after which Will confides Eleven's despair to Mike.
 Eleven is arrested but soon intercepted by Dr. Owens, who takes her to a research facility in Nevada to participate in a project called "NINA" that is aimed at restoring her powers.
 Will joins Mike, Jonathan, and Argyle (Jonathan's friend) in a search for Eleven, while evading the pursuit of the U.S. Army.
-Dustin's girlfriend Suzie helps them find the NINA project's coordinates.
+Suzie, Dustin's girlfriend, helps them find the NINA project's coordinates.
 Before they reach Eleven, Will shows Mike his painting depicting him and his friends fighting a dragon together; Will claims the painting was Eleven's idea, but then silently breaks into tears, indicating his romantic love for Mike.
 Eleven overpowers the Army forces as her friends arrive to rescue her.
 Jonathan, who senses that there is something unspoken that Will is going through, later assures Will that he is loved and promises to be there for him.
 Will, Mike, Jonathan, and Argyle help Eleven telepathically fight Vecna through an isolation tank.
 Upon returning to Hawkins, Will feels the Upside Down's presence return right as the dimension begins to infiltrate Hawkins.